With CRM-to-GA integration, you’ll be able to use the advanced Google Analytics reports with revenue data (e.g. multi-channel attribution reports).

 Correct permissions should look something like this:

-Even if your sales cycle is very long (e.g. 12+ months), GA Connector can still save and attribute CRM data about the sale correctly.
+Yes.
+Even with very long sales cycles (e.g., 12+ months), GA Connector can still capture, save, and attribute CRM data for closed deals accurately.

-Many customers ask us what happens if the conversion happened 90+ days after the last visit because 90 days is an important milestone for Google Analytics and Adwords.
+Many customers ask about conversions that occur more than 90 days after the last website visit because 90 days is a key threshold for Google Analytics and Google Ads.

-You can use GA Connector Visitor Source Tracking module to save first, last and all intermediary source inside the CRM, so you don’t need to rely on Google Analytics for attribution.
+To overcome these limitations, GA Connector’s Visitor Source Tracking module records first, last, and all intermediary sources directly in your CRM, so you don’t have to rely solely on Google Analytics attribution rules.

 Yes, certainly.
 You can use CRM data will all attribution models available in Google Analytics.